galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/download-delete-data/tutorial.md

 ##### Footnotes:

 [^1]: On some Galaxy servers, data and histories marked for deletion are periodically purged by the administrators.
+This period of time can vary between servers and you should check with the documentation or administrators of your server to know the exact amount of time.